octokatherine/word-master/README.md

 It's kind of like [Wordle](https://www.powerlanguage.co.uk/wordle/), but for numbers.

-Thanks to @octokatherine for [word-master](https://github.com/octokatherine/word-master)!
+Thanks to @octokatherine for [word-master](https://github.com/octokatherine/word-master), which Nerdle was forked from!

 ## Rules